TheM1ddleM1n/Waddle/README.md

 - 🎯 **Permanent Target Crosshair** - Always-on target crosshair that matches your theme color
 - 🎨 **Beautiful Modern UI** - Sleek card-based design with smooth animations and intuitive tabbed interface
-- 📊 **Real-Time Monitoring** - FPS, Ping, CPS, and Clock displays with live performance tracking
+- 📊 **Real-Time FPS Monitoring** - Live performance tracking with instant visual feedback
 - ⌨️ **Visual Key Display** - See your WASD, Space, and mouse inputs in real-time with instant visual feedback
 - 🛠️ **Smart Utilities** - Anti-AFK protection and fullscreen toggle for uninterrupted gameplay
-- 🎨 **Fully Customizable** - Dynamic hue slider, drag counters anywhere, set custom keybinds, and persist all settings
+- 🎨 **Fully Customizable** - Dynamic hue slider, drag counters anywhere, and persist all settings
 - ⚡ **Optimized Performance** - Efficient RAF loops with minimal memory footprint and zero external dependencies
 - 💾 **Persistent Settings** - All your preferences automatically saved to localStorage